 The service enables and encourage accessible open communication with all people who use the service including their family, friends, staff and representatives.

-People's views and experiences are gathered and acted on to shape and improve the services and culture.
+There was little evidence to confirm that people's views and experiences are gathered regularly and acted on to shape and improve the service and culture.

-Resources and support is available to develop staff and teams and drive improvement, examples of these were provided by the manager.
+Some resources and support is available to develop staff and teams and drive improvement, examples of these were provided by the manager.

-Quality assurance systems enable the service to evaluate and learn from current performance ensuring continuous improvement and to improve future performance.
+Quality assurance systems are in place but it is unclear how learning from current performance ensures continuous improvement and is used to improve future performance.

-Success and innovation is recognised, encouraged and implemented
+There was limited evidence to confirm success and innovation is recognised, encouraged and implemented.